DJrizzley/literature/novels/moby_dick.md

 dimly discerned, falling from that vast height into the sea.

-CHAPTER 131.
-The Pequod Meets The Delight.
+# CHAPTER 131.
+The Pequod Meets The Delight

 The intense Pequod sailed on; the rolling waves and days went by; the life-buoy-coffin still lightly swung; and another ship, most miserably